shounakshastri/shounakshastri.github.io/_NLP/WordPrediction-Part2.md

 ## Tokenizing the sample

 Tokenizing converts strings into list of words.
-Here, we will create two sets of tidy data, one which includes all the stopwords and the other with stopwords removed.
-Stopwords is a list of words commonly used in the English language which are usually removed from the text while implementing text mining applications.
-Although removing the stopwords would reduce the load on our system significantly, it is not advisable to do so in the case of our target application as discussed in Part 1.
+Here, we will create two sets of tidy data, one which includes all the stop-words and the other with stop-words removed.
+Stop-words is a list of words commonly used in the English language which are usually removed from the text while implementing text mining applications.
+Although removing the stop words would reduce the load on our system significantly, it is not advisable to do so in the case of our target application as discussed in Part 1.
 That is because the text predictor should be able to predict words included in the list.
-But we wil check the effect of removing the stop words on our dictionary anyways to satisfy my personal curiosity.
+But we will check the effect of removing the stop words on our dictionary anyways to satisfy my personal curiosity.

 ```r